-UPDATE FEB 2021: The 2021 edition of Glastonbury has been cancelled. the festival will be back better than ever in 2022.
-Glastonbury, THE ultimate bucket list music festival, and my absolute favourite.
-Spending five days listening to your favourite artists is not for the faint hearted or unprepared.
-Here are my tips to having the […]
+Glastonbury is the ultimate bucket list music festival, and my absolute favourite.
+Spending five days listening to your favourite artists is not for the faint-hearted or unprepared.
+Here are my tips to having the most wonderful Glastonbury experience possible.
+WHAT TO PACK CAMPING THE TOILETS The rumours are true, toilets at Glastonbury can be some […]

 The ultimate guide for solo travelers on long haul flights Long haul flights, a necessary evil for work and for play.
 The truth is I love both airports and long haul flights.
 I live exactly on the opposite side of the planet from my home country and so I’ve had to make the 23+ hour […]